C.1900 Edison invents

 1998 Launch of Celebrity Deathmatch

-1999Fatboy Slim: Praise You (Spike Jonze) wins best director award
+1999Fatboy Slim: Praise You (Spike Jonze) wins best director

 2000 Launch of Jackass